tatumio/tatum-php/docs/Api/VeChainApi.md

 <h4>5 credits per API call.</h4>

- <p>Get VeChain Transaction Receipt by transaction hash.
-Transaction receipt is available only after transaction is included in the block and contains information about paid fee or created contract address and much more.</p>
+ Get VeChain Transaction Receipt by transaction hash.
+Transaction receipt is available only after transaction is included in the block and contains information about paid fee or created contract address and much more.

 ### Example